vibhugoyal/Off-Grid-Living/README.md

 # Off-Grid-Living
 A system to meet energy needs of home without drawing power from utility

-Project Manager of the tribe
+I was the Project Manager of the tribe